gogoprog/euccas.github.io/source/_posts/2017-12-03-effective-jenkins-plugins-1.md

 [*Disk-Usage Plugin*](https://plugins.jenkins.io/disk-usage)

 This plugin calculates disk usage of projects and builds, and shows the disk usage information on a page.
-It also displays a treend chart of display usage.
+It also displays a trend chart of display usage.
 It makes Jenkins job and workspace maintenance easier.

 # ThinBackup